-Searching for global energy solutions, Olga Khalova finds immediate use for her environmental assessment master’s degree
+Searching for global energy solutions, Olga Khakova finds immediate use for her environmental assessment master’s degree

 “Through her original idea for her capstone project she found a connection to a policy group in Washington D.C. who then offered her a position,” her academic success coach, Terri Woodburn, said.
 “She is currently traveling the globe with that team and is finishing up her capstone.”

-A native of Mykolaiv, Ukraine, Khakavo is the Associate Director for European Energy Security at the Atlantic Council.
+A native of Mykolaiv, Ukraine, Khakova is the Associate Director for European Energy Security at the Atlantic Council.
 She is married to her husband, Aaron, and they have two cats.

-Discover more about Khakavo and read her comprehensive advice for anyone considering earning a college degree.
+Discover more about Khakova and read her comprehensive advice for anyone considering earning a college degree.